junxit/us-congress-bills-117/metadata.md

 - 2021-11-01 — Ms. Leger Fernandez moved to suspend the rules and pass the bill.
 - 2021-11-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 55, 3 Present (Roll no. 340). (text: CR H6039)
 - 2021-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 55, 3 Present (Roll no. 340).(text: CR H6039)
+- 2021-11-02 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.